+There were 117 variance strata originally formed under this new design intended for use until the next fully new NHIS design was implemented.
 In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
-Those strata associated with the new design have four digit values with a "2" as the first digit.
-Those associated with the previous design have "1" as the first of four digits.
+Those strata associated with the new design (implemented in 2016) were numbered from 2001 to 2117.